Make Your Own Christmas Village starting with this German Half-Timbered Paper House - the Christmas Village House

 Easy when you take it one step at a time.

-You can get the password for my resource library that has the pattern for the Irish Cottage and other future freebies by filling out the form located at the bottom of this post.
+You can get the password for my resource library that has the pattern for the Irish Cottage and other future freebies by filling out the form below and located at the bottom of this post.
 You will also receive my newsletter.

 Detailed Information to Construct Your Own German Half-Timbered Christmas House